cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding-student-activity-sheet.md

 </table>

-## Part 1 – Making bread and molding (at home, in advance)
+## Part 1 – Making Bread and Molding (at home, in advance)

-**Start familiarizng yourself and your students with baking bread well in advance of the class (we recommend at least two weeks) to give yourself enough time**
+**Start familiarizng yourself with making bread well in advance of the class (we recommend at least two weeks) to give yourself enough time**

 ### Materials

 - flour
 - water
 - salt
 - yeast (optional)
 - any other ingredients called for in your recipe of choice (see below)

 ### Tools

 - mixing bowl
 - surface for kneading
 - baking sheet
 - oven

 ### Objective